-Third-place mobile carrier 2degrees wants the Commerce Commission to step in to the 700 MHz spectrum auction.
+Mobile carrier 2degrees wants the Commerce Commission to step into the 700 MHz spectrum auction.

 Brandishing a recently commissioned Covec report, the company says auctioning the remaining unsold pair of 5 MHz spectrum to Vodafone or Telecom NZ will undermine market competition.

 The report has that argument the other way round.
 It says competition between carriers would be “substantially enhanced” if the watchdog vetoed Vodafone and Telecom NZ’s applications to buy the extra spectrum.

 Whoever holds the most 4G spectrum gets to offer the fastest data speeds.
 All other things being equal – they’re not but stick with me here – this means the auction winner will own the best and most commercially attractive 4G service.

 In other words, a relatively small extra investment could buy a commanding market position.